 Weather is probably not your biggest concern this weekend with the election grabbing American headlines and the pandemic still the top concern around the world.
 But last month NOAA issued its annual winter outlook for the upcoming season and I have looked at that each year on this blog.

-For Paradelle, they predict generally warmer than average temperatures, and near average precipitation amounts.
+For Paradelle in 2020-2021 winter, they predict generally warmer than average temperatures, and near-average precipitation amounts.
 Their forecast this year was largely based on the continued presence of La Nina conditions in the Pacific Ocean.